wix/stylable/packages/stylable/site/docs/references/theme.md

 ## Override theme variables

-Any variable defined in a theme file can be overridden. every CSS declaration that use that variable will be overridden under our stylesheet.
+Any variable defined in a theme file can be overridden.
+Every CSS declaration that uses that variable is overridden under our stylesheet.

 ```css
 /* CSS */